Mindinventory/Lassi-Android/README.md

     ```

 ### Document access permission note
-If Android device SDK is >= 30 and wants to access document (only for choose the non media file) then ask for "android.permission.MANAGE_EXTERNAL_STORAGE" permission in your app otherwise library won't allow to access documents.
+If Android device SDK is >= 30 and wants to access document (only for choose the non media file) then add ```android.permission.MANAGE_EXTERNAL_STORAGE``` permission in your app otherwise library won't allow to access documents.
 Kindly check sample app for more detail.

 ### Guideline for contributors
 Contribution towards our repository is always welcome, we request contributors to create a pull request to the **develop** branch only.